2014 Participant Biographies

 Co-founder and Managing Director of the SEED Foundation, Inc.

-Eric Adler is Co-founder and Managing Director of the SEED Foundation, Inc., which develops and operates college preparatory boarding schools for inner city and highly at-risk children.
-SEED’s first school, the SEED School of Washington, DC has been operating for fifteen years, and serves 335 students in grades 6-12 on a four-building campus East of the Anacostia River.
+Eric Adler ’86 is Co-founder and Managing Director of the SEED Foundation, Inc., which develops and operates college preparatory boarding schools for inner city and highly at-risk children.
+SEED’s first school, the SEED School of Washington, DC has been operating for fifteen years, and serves 335 students in grades 6-12.
 SEED students are chosen by lottery without regard to academic talents, and most of them come from economically disadvantaged single-parent and no-parent homes, yet more than 90% of SEED’s graduates have gone on to highly selective four year colleges.
-The SEED School of Maryland, opened 2008, serves 400 students in grades 6-12 on a $60 million, 52 acre campus in Baltimore.
-The SEED School of Miami is opening in 2014 and additional SEED schools are under study and development in other states.
-As SEED has grown, Eric has been personally involved in every facet of SEED, including designing the educational program, hiring & managing key staff, raising almost $100 million in private donations, doing PR/communications, developing boards, lobbying U.S. & state governments for $60 million of annual operating funding, establishing $55 million of tax free bond financing, and building out the schools’ campuses.
+The SEED School of Maryland, opened in 2008 and serves 400 students in grades 6-12 on a 52 acre campus in Baltimore.
+The SEED School of Miami is opening in 2014, and additional SEED schools are under study and development in other states.
+As SEED has grown, Eric has been personally involved in every facet of the organization.
 From one employee in 1997, SEED has grown to more than 300 employees today, with an annual operating budget of about $35 million.
 SEED has been featured in media outlets such as 60 Minutes, Time, Newsweek, Nightline, Good Morning America, and the film “Waiting For Superman” by Oscar winning director Davis Guggenheim.

 A graduate of Sidwell Friends School and Swarthmore College, Eric taught high school physics for eight years, earned an M.B.A. from the Wharton School of the University of Pennsylvania, was a management consultant, and ran a financial advisory firm where he counseled high-worth clients on investment and philanthropic issues, before co-founding SEED.
-In addition to the board of directors of the SEED Foundation, and the board of trustees of each SEED School, Eric has served on the boards of Swarthmore College, the Community Foundation for the National Capital Region, and the Baltimore Educational Scholarship Trust.
-For his work at SEED Eric has received an Echoing Green fellowship, Manhattan Institute’s Outstanding Social Entrepreneur Award, Fast Company’s Social Capitalist Award (multiple years), and Harvard’s Innovations in American Government Award.
-He received Oprah’s Use Your Life Award on the show aired May 24, 2002 and was named a 2002 Washingtonian of the Year by Washingtonian Magazine.
-Eric is half of a Quaker Matchbox couple, married to Suzanne Myers Adler ’97, an endocrinologist on the clinical faculty of George Washington University.
-They live in Bethesda, MD and have two children who attend Quaker school and seem destined for the Swarthmore College Classes of ’23 and ’25.
+In addition to SEED Foundation and school boards, Eric has served on other boards, including Swarthmore College’s Board of Managers.
+He has also received many awards and wide recognition for his work at SEED.
+Eric is married to fellow Swarthmore alum, Suzanne Myers Adler ’97, and they have two children.

 Jenny Hourihan Bailin’80